vit-ganich/ReportGenPy/README.md

 # ReportGenPy
-Collecting numerous TFX test results in a single csv-file
+Collecting numerous TFX test results in a single excel-file